 Our focus countries are:

-- Africa: Angola, Burundi, Democratic Republic of Congo (DRC), Kenya, Mali, Sierra Leone, South Africa, South Sudan, Zimbabwe
+- Africa: Angola, Burundi, Democratic Republic of Congo, Kenya, Sierra Leone, South Africa, South Sudan, Zimbabwe, Nigeria.

-- Asia, Middle East: India, Iraq/Syria/Lebanon, Israel and the occupied Palestinian territory (IoPt), Myanmar, Pakistan
+- Asia, Middle East: India, Iraq, Syria, Lebanon, Israel and the Occupied Palestinian Territory, Myanmar.

-- Latin America and the Caribbean: Colombia, Brazil, El Salvador, Guatemala, Honduras, Nicaragua
+- Latin America and the Caribbean: Colombia, Bolivia, Brazil, El Salvador, Guatemala, Honduras, Nicaragua.

 Our four core overseas programmes are: